 What is order consolidation?

 Order consolidation was developed to decrease shipping costs by minimizing the number of shipments.
-With this new feature, two orders with the same delivery address will get merged automatically.
+With this feature, two orders with the same delivery address will be merged automatically.

 How does it work?